scala/scala/spec/11-annotations.md

-  * `@unchecked` When applied to the selector of a `match` expression, this attribute suppresses any warnings about non-exhaustive pattern matches which would otherwise be emitted.
+  * `@unchecked` When applied to the selector of a `match` expression, this attribute suppresses any warnings about non-exhaustive pattern matches that would otherwise be emitted.
 For instance, no warnings would be produced for the method definition below.

     ```scala